appsmithorg/appsmith-docs/website/docs/reference/widgets/table/editable.md

 </dd>

-- **isNewRow**: This property indicates whether the current entry is for a new row.
-If a new row is being added, this property will be true; otherwise, it will be false.
+- **isNewRow**: The `isNewRow` property indicates if a new row is being added.
+It is true for new rows, allowing you to apply specific logic for new entries.
+For existing rows, it is false.

 <dd>